Complete-Genomics/DNBSEQ_Complete_WGS/README.md

-# CompleteWGS (cWGS)
+# Complete WGS (cWGS)
-This is a pipline the enables the mapping, variant calling, and phasing of input fastq files from a PCR free (PF) and a Complete Genomics' DNBSEQ CompleteWGS (cWGS) (a DNA cobarcoding technology) library of the same sample.
+This is a pipline the enables the mapping, variant calling, and phasing of input fastq files from a PCR free (PF) and a Complete Genomics' DNBSEQ Complete WGS (cWGS) (a DNA cobarcoding technology) library of the same sample.
 Running this pipeline results in a highly accurate and complete phased vcf.
 We recommend at least 40X depth for the PCR free library and 30X depth for the cWGS library.
 Below is a flow chart which summarizes the pipeline processes. *Note, SV detection has not yet been enabled on the current version of the pipeline.

 ![image](images/new_flowchart.png)